Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

-Many of the foods that are dangerous to our pets are human favourites.
-Many of us know that chocolate can be toxic to pets, but did you know that BBQ favourite, corn on the cob, is a common cause of trips to the vet?
-Read on to find out which human foods are dangerous to cats and dogs.
+Many of the foods and ingredients that are dangerous to our pets are human favourites and the sort of thing you might have in your kitchen every day!
+Some of these potentially dangerous foods may be more surprising than others.
+Many of us know that chocolate can be toxic to dogs, but did you know that BBQ favourite, corn on the cob, is a common cause of trips to the vet?

 - Chocolate